Sharp TV Light Blinking: Fix in Minutes

 If the inverter and cable are working normally, with normal voltages shown on your voltmeter, then it’s possible that your backlights themselves need replacing.

-This is a slightly more involved job, but is completely possible to do at home.
+This is a slightly more involved job but is completely possible to do at home.
 Follow the steps in the video below to see how to do this.

-Sharp TV Support & Warranty
+Sharp TV Support and Warranty

 It goes without saying that if your TV is under one year old, then you should contact Sharp customer support to get it replaced under warranty.

-You can call Sharp directly on:
+You can call Sharp directly at:

-• 1-888-935-8880 (Mon – Sat, 10am – 9pm EST,)
+- 1-888-935-8880 (Mon – Sat, 10am – 9pm EST,)

 Read More:

-Sharp TV won’t turn on fix
+Sharp TV vertical lines on screen?

 Leave a Reply